nightmaregaurav/personal-website-cms-source/README.md

 6. Keys in config.json are self-explanatory.
 But if you should need guidance, make sure to read `config-inf0`
 7. Visit `https://<your-website-root>/gh-sitemap/<your-website-root>` to generate sitemap
 8. Copy all content of sitemap and save as `sitemap.xml`

+<b> It is recommended that you DO NOT add/modify any other files than specified above in the repository.
+As they may get overridden or prevent updates.
+If you need to serve static files (For example to serve images and provide url in 'config.json' you can do so is 'data' folder in the root of the repo) </b>

 ## Maintenance
 1. Update `config.json`